 All of this information is required by the National Electrical Code (NEC) 110.24 regulations, which went into place in 2011.
 So, if you have any electrical labeling in your facility that is older than 2011, you are likely not in compliance and it is important to take some time to update all your labels.

 With that in mind, you need to have custom labels printed off for each area of your facility.

 You have two main options to consider when it comes to having these printed labels made.
 The first option is to order them from a third party printer.
 This can be quite expensive, and it may take several days or even weeks to have the labels arrive.

-The other option is to purchase an industrial label printer (like the ones found here) for your facility.
+The other option is to purchase an industrial label printer for your facility.
 There are many different makes and models that you can choose from, including several different options from LabelTac.
 These printers will allow you to create custom labels and print them immediately.